atomx1100/cyberpedia/xrd.md

-develop a procedure to take good data understand what the data are saying: the pattern dep on the angle, how the pattern changes as different parameters are used, basically, understand how the data changes when any variable is changed -->ideally what do i want to achieve? what is limiting the data im taking?
+develop a procedure to take good data understand what the data are saying: the pattern dep on the angle, how the pattern changes as different parameters are used, basically, understand how the data changes when any variable is changed -->ideally what do i want to achieve?, why are the current data bad? what is limiting the data im taking?
 SNR
+i want to increase the intensity of the reflected beam relative to the background signal limit background by having the beam more centered on the sample, using small DS, using knife edge

+maximize intensity, minimize background

 1. what determines xrd resolution? (look at braggs law, detector, slits used)
 2. list the possible change that can be done to the system (parameters, alignment, hardware change, modes of operation)